 Has the e-mail been checked?
 Then put a checkmark in the Checked field.
 This indicates that the error has been checked, causing the error message to disappear.
 Then click Save.

 With the classifier it is easy to separate scanned or e-mail invoices within Blue10 or to merge them.
 This step takes place between importing and validating the invoices and other posting documents.
-In our support blog you can read how the clasifier works.
+In our support blog you can read how the classifier works.

 By default all invoices go directly to the validation screen, unless it is an e-mail containing multiple PDF files.
 You can also choose to have more documents via the classifier: